lrusso/Genesis/README.md

 ## Main differences with the original project:

 - Transpiled JS to pre-ES2015 via `node ConverterES5.js picodrive.js`.
-- Fixed graphical glitches in Another World and Virtua Racing Deluxe for 32X.
+- Fixed graphical glitches in Another World and Virtua Racing Deluxe.

 ## This is a modified version of PicoDrive: